EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 --------------------------------------------------

 Beginning in version 0.55, modules may contain arbitrary files as resources.

-To preserve kaithem's atomic save functionality, files are stored in one large pool with names that have long strings of characters after them, and the modules themselves only contain references to them.
+To preserve kaithem's atomic save functionality without making copies of large data, files are stored a separate folder, and the modules themselves only contain references to them.
 The exception is in external modules and zip files.

-Saving to an external module will populate a special \_\_filedata\_\_ folder in that module, likewise with zip files.
+Saving to an
+external module will populate a special \_\_filedata\_\_ folder in that module, likewise with zip files.

 However, due to potential performance and memory constraints, users without the edit permission will not be able to download copies of modules that include files.
-You should still not make your modules publically viewable unless you have good reason.

 You can always get the real disk path of a file resource from within the same module via the code: module\['name'\].getPath()

+You can directly access a file resource KAITHEMVARDIR/modules/filedata/MODULE/RESOURCE

 The Widget System
 -----------------